monetha/js-verifiable-data/README.md

 const txConfig = await generator.createPassport(passportOwnerAddress);
 ```

-You will get the transaction configuration object `txConfig` in output of the function, which have to be signed and submitted to network by SDK client itself.
+You will get the transaction configuration object `txConfig` in output of the function, which have to be signed and submitted to network.
 SDK intentionally does not execute transaction itself because client may want to execute it in a specific way.
 For example, Quorum blockchain allows submitting transactions as private and requires setting a non-standard property `privateFor` for this.

 One of the ways to submit a transaction would be to use this web3 function with Metamask: